-At the heart of Comminges, in the plain of the Garonne, Martres-Tolosane wraps around the walls of tradition and cultivates a secret protected since the 18th century, know-how that has survived the ages, from water, fire and earth: the china.
+At the heart of Comminges, in the plain of the Garonne, Martres-Tolosane wraps around the walls of tradition and cultivates a secret protected since the eighteenth century, a know-how that has survived the ages, from water, fire and the earth earthenware.

-In this small city of Comminges, a former country house and the pottery capital of art in Haute-Garonne, belonging to the genus called "circular villages" or "circulades" strikes an odd mix of half-timbered houses with walls of stones, brick or stone.
+In this small city of Comminges, old country and capital of art pottery in Haute-Garonne, in the genus called "circular villages" or "circulades" strikes a curious alternation of half-timbered houses with walls of stones, brick or stone.
 The ring road replaces the old ramparts.
-Inside the city, the streets follow a path concentric or sinuous, and small houses restricted evidence of a history of well-defended city.
+Inside the city, the streets follow a concentric or sinuous, and small houses tightened show a history of well-defended city.

-The 18th century was the heyday of the china martraise.
-The merchants in the area were numerous pottery was most famous.
-But the revolution and competition, especially English, came to a stop to this prosperity, and never stop.
+The eighteenth century remains the great period of martraise earthenware.
+Area merchants were numerous pottery was most famous.
+But the revolution and competition, especially English, came curb this prosperity, and never stop.
 In 1790, there are only two factories in Martres.
-This is one of the main features of the history of china martraise.
+This is one of the main features of the history of martraise earthenware.